Smoking Meth: Side Effects and Dangers

 These types of treatment programs are most commonly available:

-- Inpatient treatment: You are required to reside at the facility for the duration of your treatment program, which can last anywhere from 30 to 90 days, and sometimes longer if necessary.
+- Inpatient rehab: You are required to reside at the facility for the duration of your treatment program, which can last anywhere from 30 to 90 days, and sometimes longer if necessary.
 You will receive a number of services, such as intake evaluation, individual therapy, group counseling, medical and psychiatric care, and aftercare planning.

-- Dual diagnosis: Some treatment centers specialize in treating co-occurring disorders, such as an addiction to meth and a mental health condition, such as depression or anxiety.
+- Dual diagnosis treatment: Some treatment centers specialize in treating co-occurring disorders, such as an addiction to meth and a mental health condition, such as depression or anxiety.
 If you think that you have a psychiatric problem, it’s best that you seek out a dual diagnosis center that can address both of your conditions simultaneously.

 - Outpatient treatment: This recovery program allows you to live at home while receiving meth addiction treatment when it works best for you so that you don’t have to abandon your work, home, or school responsibilities.
 Outpatient treatment might not be appropriate in all cases—for example, individuals with relatively severe addictions—since it lacks the fully immersive structure that inpatient treatment does.